 Just because you use objects doesn't mean you write OO code

 I disagree.
 If you write programs which are oriented around objects then your are, by definition, doing Object Oriented Programming.
 It may not be the most efficient or the most effective, but it is still OO.

 Code which has a structure is not 'properly' structured

 I disagree.
 Either code has a discernible structure which can be shown in a structure chart or it does not.
 It is either spaghetti code (or ravioli code in the case of OOP) or it is not.
 This is a boolean condition in which the result is either TRUE or FALSE, YES or NO. There is no "yes it is but no it isn't".

 This person does not understand the difference between "procedural" and "object oriented".
 There is a large amount of functionality which exists in both.
 OO code is exactly the same as procedural code except for the addition of encapsulation, inheritance and polymorphism.
 Both paradigms have lines of code containing imperative statements which are executed in a linear fashion.
 Both paradigms support expressions, operators, control structures, built-in functions and user-defined functions.
 Both paradigms support the concept of Modular Programming and Structured Programming.
-Only one paradigm supports encapsulation, inheritance and polymorphism while the other does not.
+One paradigm supports encapsulation, inheritance and polymorphism while the other does not.

 In my reply I also responded to a previous question of his: